 Hello there!
 Welcome to our Accommodation blog.

 Finding the right place to live is a key part of your university experience and we want to help you find the best option for you.
-There are lots of choices to be made, and questions you’ll want to have answered, so we’ll be sharing advice on everything accommodation related you need to know throughout your university journey.
+There are lots of choices to be made, and questions you’ll want to have answered, so we’re sharing advice on everything accommodation related you need to know throughout your university journey via our blogs.
 You’ll also see special appearances from some of our students currently living on campus as well as our colleagues to give you an insight into what life’s like at Kent.
 So let’s begin.

 How do I know what student accommodation is right for me?